fluffle/goirc/README.md

 The vast majority of handlers implemented within the framework deal with state tracking of all nicks in any channels that the client is also present in.
 These handers are in `client/state_handlers.go`.
-State tracking is optional, and can be enabled by passing `true` as the fourth argument to `client.New()`.
-This API sucks and may change in the future.
+State tracking is optional, disabled by default, and can be enabled and disabled by calling `EnableStateTracking()` and `DisableStateTracking()` respectively.
+Doing this while connected to an IRC server will probably result in an inconsistent state and a lot of warnings to STDERR ;-)

 ### Misc.